udondan/cdk-ssm-document/README.md

 [AWS CDK] L3 construct for managing SSM Documents.

+**DEPRECATED!
+[CloudFormation now natively supports document updates](https://github.com/aws-cloudformation/aws-cloudformation-resource-providers-ssm/pull/173).
+CDK supports this since 2.29.0.
+This package will no longer be maintained.**

 CloudFormation's support for SSM Documents [currently is lacking updating functionality](https://github.com/aws-cloudformation/aws-cloudformation-coverage-roadmap/issues/339).
 Instead of updating a document, CFN will replace it.
 The old document is destroyed and a new one is created with a different name.
 This is problematic because:

 - When names potentially change, you cannot directly reference a document